24″ iMac M3 $1699.00? minimum as recommended below

 Also, like the M2 Series 14″ and 16″ MacBook Pros there are upgrades to HDMI 2.1, Wi-Fi 6E, Bluetooth 5.3.
 The prices remain the same as well.
 Fortunately, in many ways Apple chose to not fix what isn’t broken, amen.

 If you want more details about the Mac Studio, read the Mac Studio M1 Max & M1 Ultra page.
-Everything in the M1 Series is exactly the same as the M2 Series, except the M2 Max/Ultra processor, HDMI 2.1, Wi-Fi 6E, and Bluetooth 5.3 upgrades.
+Beyond that, everything in the M2 Series is exactly the same as the M1 Series, except the M2 Max/Ultra processor, HDMI 2.1, Wi-Fi 6E, and Bluetooth 5.3 upgrades.

 I would generally advise to not get too tied up in the minutiae of benchmarks, but they are useful for relative comparisons of processors.
 It is worth noting that no M Series processors are slouches.
 Some more than others, but all of them are a noticeable improvement over the Intel processors in previous generation Macs.